Bhagya Lakshmi

-Bhagya Lakshmi is an Indian Hindi-language television romantic drama series.
-It premiered on 3 August 2021 on Zee TV.
-It was produced by Ekta Kapoor and Shobha Kapoor's Balaji Telefilms.
-The show starred Aishwarya Khare and Rohit Suchanti.
+Bhagya Lakshmi is an Indian Hindi-language romantic drama television series premiered on 3 August 2021 on Zee TV and streams digitally on ZEE5.
+Produced by Ekta Kapoor and Shobha Kapoor's Balaji Telefilms, it is a spin-off of Kumkum Bhagya and Kundali Bhagya.
+One of the longest running Indian television soap opera, the series starred Aishwarya Khare and Rohit Suchanti as leads.
 The show went off air on 29 June 2025.

 On March 24, 2025, Bhagya Lakshmi was broadcast in German by the former Zee One channel on Samsung TV Plus and Rakuten TV in German.